Recognizing the Symptoms of Sleep Apnea

 What if I wake up during my sleep study?

-If you wake up during the night such as going to the bathroom or getting a glass of water, you must leave the device on.
+If you wake up during the night, such as by going to the bathroom or getting a glass of water, you must leave the device on.
 It’s important to keep recording all night.
 Once you’ve woken up after a night’s rest, you can turn the device off.
 You’ll place the equipment back in its case and discard the used nasal cannula.

 How long do you need to sleep for a sleep study?